sveinomork/feminterface/feminterface/README.md

-# Create a python pacage using GIT,GIHUB and POETRY
+# Create a python package using GIT,GIHUB and POETRY

 ## Procjet setup
 ### make a new project